-Subproject Activities / Field Potential Environmental Impacts Mitigation Measures Cost Implementatio n Supervisio n such cases, a supervisor should al worker of potential risks.
-Erosion and sedimentation Siltation of receiving body of water (Olarongchhu) Complete all excavation works before onset of the monsoon season to redurunoff.
-Construct drains to divert clean storm away from areas where soil is export constructing drains with silt traps connected to this main stormwater dramatical storm. uce the cost mwater sed by that is Contractor PIU Ambient Air Quality The use of fuelwood for heating in winter will result in air pollution from fires.
+Subproject Activities / Field Potential Environmental Impacts Mitigation Measures Cost Implementatio n Supervisio n such cases, a supervisor should alert the worker of potential risks.
+Erosion and sedimentation Siltation of receiving body of water (Olarongchhu) Complete all excavation works before the onset of the monsoon season to reduce the runoff.
+Construct drains to divert clean stormwater away from areas where soil is exposed by constructing drains with silt traps that is connected to this main stormwater drain.
+Contractor's cost Contractor PIU Ambient Air Quality The use of fuelwood for heating in winter will result in air pollution from fires.
 Exhaust emission from operation of machinery and vehicles will contribute to the air pollutant load (primarily particulate matter (PM), NOx, SOx, CO etc.) in the ambient air Dust from demolition, excavation, and other construction activities.
-Provide alternative fuel (electricity of at workers' camp and restrict of firewood for cooking (but may be allow heating as this is permitted in the city.
+Provide alternative fuel (electricity or LPG) at workers' camp and restrict use of firewood for cooking (but may be allowed for heating as this is permitted in the city).
 Restrict open burning of wastes.
-Ensure that construction equipment vehicles are maintained in good correct and have passed the RSTA emission.
-Provide tarpaulin covers to vestigation to the construction materials and waste.
-Provide cover to stockpiles of soil, sand other construction materials, especially on windy days.
-Spray water over bare or newly excareas especially on windy days wherever possible excavated soil reused for leveling the site and for great development.
-Remove excess excavated soil from the within 2 weeks of excavation and dispute disposal site. use of cost wed for /). nt and ondition n test. ehicles other and and pecially cavated s and will be een belt the site pose at Contractor PIU Noise and disturbance to the neighboring community Construction activities will result to high level of noise that could impact the workers and Restrict construction work between 8AM.
-Brief workers on their obligations regproper management of work and be cost garding Contractor PIU
+Ensure that construction equipment and vehicles are maintained in good condition and have passed the RSTA emission test.
+Provide tarpaulin covers to vehicles transporting soil, sand and other construction materials and waste.
+Provide cover to stockpiles of soil, sand and other construction materials, especially during windy days.
+Spray water over bare or newly excavated areas especially on windy days and wherever possible excavated soil will be reused for leveling the site and for green belt development.
+Remove excess excavated soil from the site within 2 weeks of excavation and dispose at the designated disposal site.
+Contractor's cost Contractor PIU Noise and disturbance to the neighboring Construction activities will result to high level of noise that could impact Restrict construction work between 9PM - 8AM.59 Brief workers on their obligations regarding Contractor's cost Contractor PIU community the workers and proper management of work and behavior

-&lt;sup>59 As per Development Control Regulations 2016.
+59 As per Development Control Regulations 2016.